 There’s also a Nasa mountain in Sweden, which is home to the Nasa Silver mine.
 There’s a Swedish band by that name, a hiphop artist, a DJ collective, and the Nasa people in Columbia.

-How should a search engine handle abbreviations when it sees them in queries?
+How should a search engine handle abbreviations in queries?
 Should it expand those queries to include the longer expanded version when doing so is likely to improve search results?
 If a page would rank well for the phrase “National Aeronautics and Space Administration” but not very well for “NASA” should it be displayed to searchers who use “NASA” in their query?

 That’s the question asked in a patent application published by Yahoo last week.